NikitaVert/Bellabeat-project/Analysis.md

 ## Analyse and Share

-This stage will involve performing an analysis on the cleaned files.
+This stage will involve performing an analysis of the cleaned files.

 ### Excel